Rules and Format

 Language

-- Each benchmark consists of one problem file and its corresponding proof file.
+- Each benchmark consists of one problem file with axioms and a conjecture and its corresponding proof file.
+Note that, in order to connect both files, there is a field

 - Problems are FOF (First-Order Form) problems.